lonycell/grafana.v7/docs/sources/features/datasources/_index.md

 ## Data source plugins

-Since Grafana 3.0 you can install data sources as plugins.
-Check out [Grafana.com/plugins](https://grafana.com/plugins) for more data sources.
+Since ThingSPIN 3.0 you can install data sources as plugins.
+Check out [ThingSPIN.com/plugins](https://grafana.com/plugins) for more data sources.